consistent-milk12/masstree/README.md

 The original Masstree is a very interesting and performant concurrent data structure, but its C++ implementation relies on manual memory management, platform-specific atomics, and subtle pointer tricks that make it difficult to extend or verify.
 Rust's ownership model and type system offer an opportunity to express similar algorithms with compile-time safety guarantees, eliminate entire classes of concurrency bugs, and produce a codebase that's easier to audit and maintain.

 **This is not a faithful port.** The implementation diverges in meaningful ways to leverage Rust's strengths and work within its constraints.
-Performance targets are aspirational—initial focus is on correctness, safety, and learning the algorithm deeply.
+The focus of this project is on correctness, safety, and learning the algorithm deeply.

 ## Value Storage Strategy